-TheLostOgle.com is an independant news and info website that coveres the occasionally great state of Oklahoma.
+TheLostOgle.com is an independent news and info website that covers the (occasionally) great state of Oklahoma.
 The content is satirical in nature and may be considered crude, indifferent, irreverent, tacky, offensive, etc. Basically, think Daily Show meets frat house meets Onion meets Buzzfeed meets Chive, but not nearly that good.
 If you have a problem with TLO, the satire is working too well or you need a better sense of humor.

 The site was founded in 2007 by three guys that really had no clue what they were doing.
-It’s now run by one of those same guys and he still doesn’t know what he’s doing.
-If you want to familiarize yourself with our style of content, check out the archives or year end features.
+It’s now run by one of those same guys and he still doesn’t have any clue what he’s doing.
+If you want to familiarize yourself with our style of content, check out the archives or “year end” features.

 Here’s a little bit about our writers:

 Patrick was born in Oklahoma City and has lived in various parts of the metro his entire life.
 He had a preadolescence crush on Patti Suarez, a current crush on Joleen Chaney and a man crush on Gary England.

 Patrick oversees all operations of The Lost Ogle, including poor editing, ad sales, events, partnerships and social media.
 When he is not doing those things, he likes to drink beer with friends, listen to great music and complain about sports.
 If you are a girl, Patrick lied about that, and actually likes puppies, long walks at Lake Hefner and to just cuddle-up and watch Girls.
 He also occasionally writes about himself in third-person and has premature gray hair.
 Both of those things are awesome.